 Noise by Part of Southwest Bend

 Average noise levels for Southwest Bend residents, grouped by direction from the center of Southwest Bend.
-Eastern Southwest Bend carries the highest population-weighted average; Western Southwest Bend carries the lowest.
-Just 40% of residents in Western Southwest Bend live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in Eastern Southwest Bend.
+The highest population-weighted average is in northeastern Southwest Bend; the lowest is in southwestern Southwest Bend, where just 22% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Northern Southwest Bend